P.O. Box 432 | Spring Hill, TN 37174 l (904) 200-1671

 my first pastorate.”

-A few months later I was in Alaska with Baptist
+few months later I was in Alaska with Baptist missionary Lindsey

-missionary Lindsey Williams.
-The Lord woke me up about 4 a.m. one
+Williams.
+The Lord woke me up about 4 a.m. one morning with this

-morning with this scripture dancing in my mind: "Who shall lay
+scripture like a neon light flashing in my mind: "Who shall lay

 anything to the charge of God's elect?
 It is God that justifieth"